 How we work

-Five Rivers’ homes vary in style to meet the individual needs of each young person – whether that’s solo or group living, or emergency support.
+Five Rivers’ homes vary in style to meet the individual needs of each young person – whether that’s solo or group living.

 A key part of our aim is to build up each child/young person’s capacity to develop empathy and a sympathetic understanding of others.
 We believe this is central to developing successful relationships and social confidence, and we do this by: